sidk/sidk.github.io/_posts/2015-11-01-four-ways-to-filter-has_many-associations.md

  end
  Note that the `merge` method used here is the one for `Hash`, and not the `ActiveRecord` method.
 You should be able to extend this to return multiple users as well.
  ```
  Another way to do this is by defining a scoped `has_many` association.
-If you&#8217;re interested in seeing how this might be done, ping me in the comment section below and I&#8217;ll do a post on this topic specifically.

-Hope this was helpful.
-As always, if you have a question about this topic that isn&#8217;t specifically addressed above, leave a comment below, and I&#8217;ll do my best to help out!